 Visualization techniques are accepted and promoted by medical professionals and healers as a way to access the mind body connection.
 For example, during chemotherapy, cancer patients are encouraged to see their cancer cells being gobbled up or changed back to normal and to imagine feeling good after treatments.

 Visualization techniques help you put the power of visualization to work for you effectively and with intent.
 Some of these methods are used by you independently.
 Others are guided by another, live or by audio, to keep you focused and provide support.

 What is visualization?
-It is a powerful, well accepted manifestation technique that when used correctly and to your best advantage can help you change how you think and feel, and how your body responds and heals.
+It is a powerful, well accepted manifestation technique that helps you access the mind body connection.
+When used correctly and to your best advantage, it can help you change how you think and feel, and how your body responds and heals.